kudkuda/article-adviser/README.md

 ````
 pytest
 ````
-in this folder, and get the idea of the particular cases `article-adviser` is able to help with.
+in this folder, and get the idea of the particular cases `article-adviser` can help with.

 ## How it works